-Shawcross will be exhibiting Chord at the Jute Shed (22 June–21 July 2019), part of the vast and historic Dean Clough Mills in Halifax.
+Shawcross exhibits Chord at the Jute Shed (22 June–21 July 2019), part of the vast and historic Dean Clough Mills in Halifax.
 This is the first time the work has been shown since 2009.

 Originally commissioned by Measure Arts to be displayed in a disused tram tunnel in London, the spectacular installation consists of two large identical machines, each holding 162 spools of coloured cord.
 In this new context, the work perfectly reflects the rich history of Halifax as a renowned centre for the production and trading of textiles.